 … a balanced flow of pleasure and purpose over time.

-… is a feeling of peace and calm and contentment.
+… is a feeling of peace, calm, contentment.

 … is an outcome of our daily behaviors, genetics, and context.